 - All LLCs will be shared responsibly with the DSL, recorded in writing and dealt with in an appropriate and timely manner. - All LLCs will be reviewed, so that potential patterns of concerning, problematic or inappropriate behaviour can be identified. - If LLCs are found to be escalating and are reaching the harm threshold, A referral will be made to the LADO.

 If there is any doubt about the level at which behaviour needs to be addressed, LADO advice will be taken.

 Annex 6 - Sexual violence and sexual harassment between children in schools and colleges

-Peer on Peer Abuse - Model Policy.
+Child on child - See Policy.